Ministry announces campaign to purchase, renovate a center for seafarers in port district

 The property will serve as a center for seafarers who arrive in the Port of Savannah.
-This is the perfect location to create a seafarers’ center as the church is positioned just outside of the main gates of the port, which will enable the Georgia Ports Authority to easily and effectively transport seafarers to the facility.
+Organizers say it’s the perfect location, as the church is positioned just outside of the main gates of the port, which will enable the Georgia Ports Authority to easily and effectively transport seafarers to the facility.

-The chapel will be used for worship, prayer and counseling and the activity building will house MBS offices for volunteers and staff, accommodation for seafarers as well as a room to contact family via video chat, and a fellowship hall where seafarers can relax off-ship and enjoy various activities.
+The chapel will be used for worship, prayer and counseling.
+The activity building will house MBS offices for volunteers and staff, accommodation for seafarers, as well as a room to contact family via video chat, and a fellowship hall where seafarers can relax off-ship and enjoy various activities.

 “It’s an ideal location right across from the garden city terminal, it has a great activity space where seafarers can relax together and enjoy time off the ship,” adds Houchens.